-The View’s Abby Huntsman Defends Trump Jr., Insists False Claims Of Rape Are Prevalent
+‘The View’ Co-Host Abby Huntsman Defends Trump Jr, Insists False Claims Of Rape Are Prevalent

-Tempers flared on ABC’s The View Tuesday during a conversation discussing recent comments made by the president’s son, Donald Trump Jr.
+Tempers flared on ABC’s The View Tuesday during a conversation discussing recent comments made by the president’s son, Donald Trump, Jr.

-The conservative member of the View Abby Huntsman defended Trump Jr.’s assertions.
+The conservative member of The View Abby Huntsman defended Trump, Jr.’s assertions.

 “Isn’t that the point, in the not tactful way he was trying to make, and what I think a lot of people are concerned about today is that you can be accused when you’ve been raised the right way, when you did nothing in that situation, we have countless examples where that has happened,” Huntsman said, insinuating that false allegations were prevalent, according to reporting from toofab.